VLM (rocket): VS-50

-It was later decided in 2011 to build a precursor single-stage rocket bearing a new engine called S-50.
-The vehicle is being developed and its engine tested in collaboration with the German Space Agency (DLR).
-This precursor test is called VS-50 and is planned for launch in August 2023.
+In 2011 it was decided to build a precursor single-stage rocket bearing a new motor called S-50.
+The vehicle is being developed and its motor tested in collaboration with the German Space Agency (DLR).
+This precursor test is called VS-50.
 The VS-50 vehicle measures 12 m long, 1.46 m in diameter, and has a mass of about 15 tons.
 All launches are planned to take place from the Alcântara Launch Center, located on Brazil's northern Atlantic coast.

-On 1 October 2021, the Brazilian Space Agency conducted a first successful full burn test on land for 84 seconds of the S-50 engine as part of the final test campaign aiming to a complete operational VLM orbital launcher in 2025.
+On 1 October 2021, the Brazilian Space Agency successfully conducted the first full static fire test of the S-50 motor, lasting 84 seconds.

 VLX family

 When the VLM design and tests are completed to satisfaction, it is planned to develop a larger rocket family called VLX, targeting the delivery of payloads of between 300 and 500 kg to low Earth orbit.
 The VLX family will include two launchers named Aquila 1 (for delivery of 300 kg to 500 km) and Aquila 2 (for delivery of 500 kg to 700 km into a polar orbit).
-An early concept calls for two lateral S-50 engines configured as strap-on boosters.
+An early concept calls for two lateral S-50 motor configured as strap-on boosters.
 A new liquid fuel engine, called L-75, is being designed for this launcher family.
 As of 2018, it was hoped that the maiden flight of Aquila 1 would take place in 2023, and that of Aquila 2 in 2026.